LiDAR integration in SURE

 SURE remains a Surface Reconstruction software based on Dense Image Matching (DIM), making use of the advantages of this data source.
 Furthermore, there is the possibility of improving the results by adding LiDAR data.

 From a workflow perspective, LiDAR data can be introduced during the DSM and the 3D Mesh processing steps.
-The table below describes the integration of LiDAR into the SURE workflow, if LiDAR data are specified and their usage is enabled.
+The table below describes the integration of LiDAR into the SURE workflow (only applicable if LiDAR data is provided and its usage is enabled).

 |Processing step||Necessary LiDAR data||Affected results|